dexhunter/TP_solutions/README.md

 # Think-Python-book-exercise-solutions

-I just want to help beginners a bit
+I just want to help beginners a bit and this program is open, no copyright reserved